Financing Available! We have financing options available for your next project. Learn more →

 Many residential and light commercial features depend on footings, including house foundations, porch and deck supports, garage slabs, column bases, and posts for pole barns.
 A proper Concrete Footer Rocky Top TN matters for any load-bearing part of a structure that is connected to the ground.

-Soil bearing capacity dictates how much surface area a footing needs.
-Weak or loose soils require wider and sometimes deeper bases to spread the load.
-A site evaluation or geotechnical report helps determine the correct sizing.
-Anchored Construction & Restoration assesses soils in Rocky Top to recommend safe dimensions.
+Soil bearing capacity affects how much surface area a footing should have.
+When soils are weak or loose, they often require wider and sometimes deeper bases to spread the load more safely.
+A site evaluation or geotechnical report can help confirm the correct sizing.
+Anchored Construction & Restoration reviews soils in Rocky Top to recommend safe dimensions.

 Local codes provide the basic requirements for concrete footer dimensions, reinforcement, and protection against frost.
 They are shaped by local soil and climate conditions.
 Contractors get permits and follow those code details for diameter, depth, and reinforcement before pouring begins.